alantylam/MealOrderingWeb/README.txt

 NOTE: If testing with server, please use port 3000.

 Thought process for server:
 Listen on port 3000.
 When receive a GET request from client, based on the GET request perform a SQL query.
-For example, http://localhost:3000/api/restaurants, ReST api will parse the request based on URL, in this case its only restaurants, SQL Query: SELECT * FROM restaurants.
-Then, return the result in json format.
+For example, http://localhost:3000/api/restaurants, ReST api will parse the request based on URL, in this case its only 'restaurants', SQL Query: SELECT * FROM restaurants.
+Then, respond in json format.
+Another example would be http://localhost:3000/api/restaurants/id:

 Thought process of the implementation of server:
 Using node js to implement ReST API for the server.
-ReST API essentially allow user to retrieve information from server without have direct access to the file.
-When request(s) received from client, server will perform query to retrieve the desired information.
+ReST API essentially respond in json format based on the request from the client.
+When request(s) received from client, server will perform query to retrieve the desired information (SELECT "if field specified" FROM restaurants).
 Then return the result in json format.